 If you’re concerned the older loved ones in your life or those you care for aren’t getting enough nutrition, there may be a number of reasons.
 Perhaps grocery shopping or cooking is too difficult, or meals just aren’t as fun to eat alone.
 Regardless, eating healthy meals is of course incredibly important as we age.

-Tammera Karr, a board certified holistic nutritionist in Roseburg, Oregon, and Kristi Von Ruden, a registered and licensed dietitian who plans meals for nursing home residents and geriatric outpatients at Northfield Hospital & Clinics in Northfield, Minnesota, came up with 18 easy, tasty and healthy meal preparation ideas for seniors.
-(See below.)
+Tammera Karr, a board certified holistic nutritionist in Roseburg, Oregon, and Kristi Von Ruden, a registered and licensed dietitian who plans meals for nursing home residents and geriatric outpatients at Northfield Hospital & Clinics in Northfield, Minnesota, devised 18 easy, tasty and healthy ideas to consider when meal planning for seniors.
+Discover these healthy meals for seniors below.

-Before you get cooking, make sure you keep your senior’s doctor in the loop, and be sure to check with the medical team about food restrictions and recommendations before planning menus.
+Before you get cooking, be sure to keep your older loved one’s doctor in the loop, and check with their medical team about food restrictions and recommendations before planning menus.

 - Make meal prep a group project.
 Enlist your loved one’s help in prepping for the week’s meals.
-Not only will you get assistance (and company), but your senior will feel more invested in what they are eating and will enjoy having a weekly project to look forward to.
+Not only will you get assistance (and company), but they’ll feel more invested in what they are eating and will enjoy having a weekly project to look forward to.

 - Prep versatile ingredients for the week.
 Meal prep is supposed to make your life easier, not more difficult.
-Instead of trying to prep each meal individually, start by prepping certain foods that make more than one appearance in your senior’s meal plan for the week.
+Instead of trying to prep each meal individually, start by prepping certain foods that make more than one appearance in the week’s meal plan.
 For instance, cook enough quinoa for the week or wash and chop vegetables and put them in tightly sealed containers in the refrigerator.
 This will ensure that no one is starting from zero when they begin cooking the meal.

 - Warm oatmeal and berries.
 Place frozen or fresh berries in a crockpot at a low heat setting.
 Add a pat of butter and one serving of old-fashioned oats and water.
 Cover and cook on low for several hours (or overnight).
 This will give it the consistency of bread pudding.
 (The easier option is adding berries to warm oatmeal.)